sruehr/sruehr.github.io/research.md

 ## Community management decisions & perceptions

 People have developed many ways of studying the environment, and not all of these frameworks have historically been respected by western science.
 Yet these **stewardship practices** and observational techniques can provide fresh insights on environmental issues.
 As a journalist and oral historian, I value **stakeholder perspectives** throughout the research process.
 In Vanuatu, where I undertook [paleoclimate and oral history research](https://islandstudies.ca/sites/default/files/ISJRuehrLandGuardiansVanuatu.pdf), I learned how migration, global economies, and kinship networks affect communities' strategies to remain safe and connected under a changing climate.
-This experience motivates me to work with stakeholders to improve applicability and **identify policy implications.**
+This experience motivates me to work with stakeholders to improve our research's applicability and **identify policy implications.**

 <p align="center">